Geography of Italy: Seas and coasts

 Population density (left) and elevation above sea level (right) in Veneto (2010).
 Veneto is particularly vulnerable to rising sea level.

-The Italian peninsula overlooks the Mediterranean Sea, which around it is divided into various seas.
+The Italian Peninsula overlooks the Mediterranean Sea, which around it is divided into various seas.

 The Ligurian Sea bathes the coasts of Liguria and, according to the cartography of the Hydrographic Institute of the Navy, the northern Tuscan coasts to the south as far as the island of Elba.

 The Tyrrhenian Sea bathes the western coasts of the peninsula south of the island of Elba (and therefore all the regions from Tuscany to Calabria), the northern coasts of Sicily and the eastern coasts of Sardinia.

 The Adriatic Sea bathes the eastern coasts of the peninsula, from Friuli-Venezia Giulia to the Cape of Santa Maria di Leuca, Apulia.

-The Ionian Sea bathes the eastern coasts of Sicily and Calabria, the coast of Basilicata and the western coasts of Apulia.
+The Ionian Sea extends to the eastern coasts of Sicily and Calabria, the coast of Basilicata and the western coasts of Apulia.

 To the south of Sicily lies the Strait of Sicily, while to the west of Sardinia lies the Sea of Sardinia.

 Italy has a coastline of approximately 7900 km, with a great variety of shapes that depends both on the nature of the mainland and on the action of the sea.

 The Adriatic coasts are quite straight, characterized to the north by the gulfs of Trieste and Venice, in the center by the Conero promontory, to the south by that of the Gargano, which forms the Gulf of Manfredonia.
 The Adriatic coasts are low and sandy, with lagoons in the northern section.
 Only in the Trieste area, in correspondence with the Gargano, the Conero and the lower eastern Salento (between Otranto and Santa Maria di Leuca) do rocky sections follow one another.

 The Ionian coasts are mainly low and sandy and are characterized by the wide Gulf of Taranto, closed to the east by the Salento Peninsula (which divides it from the Adriatic) and to the west by the Calabrian peninsula (which divides it from the Tyrrhenian Sea).

 The Strait of Messina connects the Ionian and the Tyrrhenian seas.

 The Tyrrhenian coasts are very articulated, with rocky stretches alternating with sandy beaches, with numerous gulfs and headlands.
 Among the many gulfs include Naples, Salerno and Gaeta, between the peninsulas that of Sorrento and the promontories that of Circeo and that of Piombino.
 In the Tyrrhenian Sea, there are three important channels: between the island of Elba and the Tuscan coast the Strait of Piombino, between Elba and Corsica the Strait of Corsica, and between Sardinia and Corsica the Strait of Bonifacio.

 The Ligurian Sea, which has the Gulf of Genoa at its center, has high and rocky coasts in the Riviera di Levante and mixed coasts in the Riviera di Ponente.